 Business case 2 - Parking Keerdok (Mechelen).

 The city of Mechelen wants to make the new Keerdok parking lot - on the Eandistip near the N16 - the new hub for charging infrastructure for electric cars.
 In addition to selecting the parking operator, the city also went looking for an operator for the charging infrastructure and energy management in the building.
 After all, the intention is to share the electricity - some of which will be generated via a new PV installation - with the other users in the building, such as offices and a supermarket.
 We drew up specifications to guide the selection of that operator.
 However, this project is not only progressive because energy sharing will be used.
 The smart energy management system will ensure that the solar energy generated will be used to the maximum in the building.
-In the future, they also want to set up a pilot project with a vehicle-to-grid charging station, which will make it possible to óncharge the car during certain time periods and also share that electricity with other users.
+In the future, they also want to set up a pilot project with a vehicle-to-grid charging station, which will make it possible to óncharge the car in certain time periods and also share that electricity with other users.

 Business case 3 - Ragheno (Mechelen)